 Further details of the application procedures and eligibility requirements are available in the Secondment Programme Memorandum, which can also be downloaded below.

-The deadline for the submission of applications is Friday, 29 March 2019.
+The final date for the submission of applications has been extended to Monday, 8 April 2019.